michaelCaleyWhaley/rolodex-utilitor/README.md

 ## Todo

-- sort search service date
+- loading screen on login
+- landing page
 - handle no service date
 - add a contact
 - update a contact